faouzioudouh/react-tracker/README.md

 Now it's tracking time..
 To use `withTracking()`, you need to define a special function (react-redux-like) called `mapTrackingToProps` that tells how to pass the trackEvent function to the props.
 For example, we need to track product click with Product ID and price, so we need to fire the event on the procut click!
-!!!! as we know the `trackEvent` only accpect the object that describes the Event (type and data if any) !!!!

 #### `.../tracking/listeners/cart.js`